veebzz/OperatingSystems/README.md

 make clean
 ```

+##Version Log

+Github was used as version control for this assignment.
+The link to this assignments version control is [Github](https://github.com/veebzz/OperatingSystems/commits/master).

 ##Existing Problems
 ..* The program throws a huge error when the dynamic memory is released with the free function.
 Though it displays big error text, the program still finishes its job.